 Running Springs, CA 92382

 Less than 100 miles from downtown LA, Snow Valley is doable as a day trip ski and snowboard destination.
 The resort's Children's Learning Center treats skiers and riders ages 4-12 to small class sizes that emphasize fun.
 Choose from a full day program and lunch, or a half day program with no lunch.
 Equipment rental is $20 with class registration.
-See rate schedule for additional details.

 The Adventurers program works with kids ages 4-6.
 Small class sizes enable instructors to focus on individual needs and abilities.
 (Note: Kids 5 and under must learn to ski before taking snowboarding lessons in the Adventurers program.)